-Hardscape were fundamental in supporting the project to supply hard landscaping materials to the second phase of Stockport Exchange working hand-in-hand with Gillespies landscape architects, who were involved from inception to completion to deliver a high quality scheme to:
+Hardscape were fundamental in supporting the project to supply hard landscaping materials to the second phase of Stockport Exchange working together with Gillespies landscape architects, who were involved from inception to completion to deliver a high-quality scheme to:

-Hardscape supplied all the granite paving, walling, kerbs, coping and steps, which amounted to 9500 square metres in total.
-The walling, steps, copings and kerbs were all Royal Grey granite.
+Hardscape supplied all the granite paving, walling, kerbs, coping and steps, which amounted to 9,500 square metres in total.
+The walling, steps, copings and kerbs were all Royal White.
 The granite sett mix was specifically chosen to provide a warm rich texture that is sympathetic to the vernacular red brick in the area whilst also complementing the modern commercial buildings.
-Hardscape assisted in the choice of colours which included a specific mix of Barleycorn (22.5%), Magma (22.5%), Cloudy Violet (22.5%), Cotton Rose (22.5%) and a final addition of Darton Brown (10%).
-There was also Crystal Black and Royal Grey granite setts used for separate walk ways.
+Hardscape assisted in the choice of colours which included a specific mix of Barleycorn (22.5%), Magma (22.5%), Cloudy Violet (22.5%), St. David Pink (22.5%) and a final addition of Darton Brown (10%).
+There was also Crystal Black and Royal Grey granite setts used for separate walkways.

 All the stone walls and terraces were bespoke to ensure a simple, elegant finish to the scheme and to articulate the large-level changes in an effortless and seamless way.